hyperloop-rails/powerstation/README.md

 6. Inefficient data rendering

-These anti-patterns are explained in [powerstation features](https://hyperloop-rails.github.io/powerstation/docs/features/).
+Details of these are explained in [our documentation](https://hyperloop-rails.github.io/powerstation/docs/features/).

+See our [main website](https://hyperloop-rails.github.io) for more details.